 After a semester I have finally finished the project I started in January — Bad Books: An Exploration of Censorship!
+It is a digital exhibit, which you can check out here: https://badbooks.5colldh.org (it’s a .org, I feel so cool).

 The project is meant to showcase censorship and the many different ways it can look.
 I knew when I started the project that censorship wasn’t just burning and banning books, but I had no idea where I was going to end up after doing my research.
 I looked at all sorts of materials – an expurgatory list (that’s a list of books to destroy), a ceramic stone, a couple letters between an art historian and a publisher, and countless pictures of Winnie the Pooh.
 And I read a lot of cool books and articles about censorship and information ethics – most of which I didn’t even end up using in my project.
 That’s the nature of research I guess.